 The first story states that the origin of the cup of joe comes from a 1914 alcohol ban on the U.S. Navy ships enforced by the Navy Secretary Josephus "Joe" Daniels.
 Once the order had been implemented before World War I, the strongest drink sailors could get on the ship was black coffee.

 According to the theory, the sailors were furious about the ban, so they started calling coffee a cup of joe in protest.
-However, many historians disproved this theory.
+However, many historian's doubt this is true, and the theory has been disproven.
 To begin with, alcohol wasn't widely available on Navy ships before the ban, which is why the prohibition would have minimal effect.

 Historians mainly believed that the cup of joe phrase wasn't part of the English language until 1930.
 Linguists believe it originated from a contraction of another common nickname of coffee at that time, which is Jamoke.
 Jamoke comes from the combination of the names java and mocha.
 According to them, Jamoke has gradually transformed into joe, which is natural as slang terms evolve.